juan-bol/workshop-k8s/README.md

 This will register both instances as worker nodes to the cluster.

 6. Now we have a three nodes cluster.
-Once instance is the master nodes, and the other 2 are worker nodes.
+One instance is the master nodes, and the other 2 are worker nodes.
 Run the command  `kubectl get nodes` to view the available nodes in the cluster.
 The output should be something like this:

 ```
 NAME    STATUS   ROLES                  AGE     VERSION